Mighty Marching Hornets to take flight in Rose Parade

 MONTGOMERY, Ala.
 (AP) — Alabama State University's nationally known marching band will be performing in the Rose Parade.

-The Montgomery Advertiser reports that the Mighty Marching Hornets are among a select group of bands to receive one of the most-coveted invitations among high school and college marching bands nationwide.
+The Mighty Marching Hornets are among a select group of bands to receive one of the most-coveted invitations among high school and college marching bands nationwide, The Montgomery Advertiser reported.

 The newspaper reports that in most cases, bands apply to participate and anxiously await a response from the parade selection committee.